 The Cinque Terre (“The Five Lands”) is a rugged 15 square mile portion of coast in the Liguria region of Italy, on the Italian Riviera near La Spezia.
 The five picturesque villages include: Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
 The coastline, five villages, and surrounding hillsides are all part of the Cinque Terre National Park and combine as a UNESCO World Heritage Site.

 Why to go: It’s a “must-see” on the Ligurian coast!
 Arrive by train or boat and visit on foot.
 The five villages are connected by ferry and also by a beautiful walking trail known as Sentiero Azzurro (“Azure Trail”) which offers breathtaking cliff-side views of the Mediterranean Sea.
+You can check out the portion of the hike that goes from Monterosso to Vernazza here.

 When to go: Summer is high tourist season, so tends to be very crowded.
 Off season is more relaxed but many hotels and restaurants are closed from November to April.
 Best timing is probably May to early June and September.